gpzhu/enmRoute/README.md

 #### Select high ranked/priority patches by removing the rear 10 CI ranked patches ####
 sub<-subset(pp,Rank > 10)

+### This is the patches that were reserved after 2th round optimization.
 dim(sub)
 #> [1] 21  5